-The Township should develop a concept plan for Cairnview Park based on the comments and ideas collected from the online survey and the waterfront focus group.
+The Township should develop a concept plan (or a series of plans) for Cairnview Park based on the comments and ideas collected from the online survey and the waterfront focus group.
 Suggestions from the focus group are for the Township to provide parking, trees for shade, seating, equipment rentals for water activities (e.g., kayaks, canoes, etc.), and washrooms (e.g., eco-friendly washrooms).
 The online survey collected 150 responses regarding ideas for Cairnview Park.
 Popular suggestions included: small craft launch and rentals, fishing spots, picnic areas, playground, boat launch, swimming area, natural space and trails.
+Completed concept plans will provide the basis for detailed design and construction.